act-rules/act-rules.github.io/_rules/link-accessible-name-c487ae.md

 ## Accessibility Support

+- There are assistive technologies that do not support using the `title` attribute for an [accessible name][], or in which this feature can be disabled.
 - For `area` elements that have a `href` attribute, but are not nested inside a `map` element, there are differences between browsers and assistive technology on whether the `area` is considered [included in the accessibility tree][] or not.
 - Implementation of [Presentational Roles Conflict Resolution][] varies from one browser or assistive technology to another.
 Depending on this, some elements can have a [semantic role][] of `link` and fail this rule with some technology but users of other technologies would not experience any accessibility issue.